Chirality induced spin selectivity in chiral crystals: RESULTS AND DISCUSSION

-To investigate the dynamic CISS process in these chiral crystals, we constructed a two-terminal CISS device for quantum transport calculations, as depicted schematically in \textbf{Fig. 2a}.
+To investigate the dynamic CISS process in these chiral crystals, we constructed a two-terminal CISS device for quantum transport calculations, as depicted in \textbf{Fig. 2a}.
 The chiral crystal with finite thickness along the [001] transport direction is positioned on the central region, which is connected with two semi-infinite leads on its left and right sides.
-In both leads, we employed the wide-band limit (WBL)\cite{ryndyk2016theory,covito2018transient} approximation, assuming a constant density of states (DOS) that disregards the detailed structure of the DOS in the leads.
+In both leads, we employed the wide-band limit (WBL) approximation \cite{ryndyk2016theory,covito2018transient}, assuming a constant density of states (DOS) that disregards the detailed structure of the DOS in the leads.
 This approximation is commonly used to describe transport in nanoscale devices, which substantially simplifies computations.
 Within the WBL framework, the spin and orbital polarization can be accurately defined within the leads.
 The inherent SOC within the chiral crystals facilitates preferential spin/orbital polarization of the transmitted electrons, depending on the current direction and handedness of the chiral crystal.
 Employing this model, we calculated the conductance (G) using the Landauer-B{\"u}ttiker formalism\cite{buttiker1986four}, which involves the transmission function from left (L) to the right (R) lead,

-where S$_{\rm nm}$ is the scattering matrix element from the mth eigenstate in L lead to the nth eigenstate in R lead.
+where S$_{\rm nm}$ is the scattering matrix element from the $m$th eigenstate in L lead to the $n$th eigenstate in R lead.
 With the spin and orbital conserved leads, the spin- and orbital-polarized conductance can be obtained as

 G$\rm _{RL}^{S_z(L_z)}$ is the conductance from L lead to the S$\rm _z(L_z)$ channel of R lead.
 S$\rm _{z,n}(L_{z,n})$ is the z-component of spin (orbital) angular momentum carried by the transmitted electron in mode n of the R lead.
 The corresponding spin- and orbital-polarization ratio can be calculated by P$\rm _{S_z}=\frac{G_{S_z}}{G} \times$ 100\%, respectively.
 In the following discussion, we use P$\rm _{S_z(L_z)}$, G$\rm _{S_z(L_z)}$, and G for P$\rm _{RL}^{S_z(L_z)}$, G$\rm _{RL}^{S_z(L_z)}$, and G$\rm _{RL}$, respectively, if it is not noted specifically.